sinai-dev/UnityExplorer/README.md

 | Standalone | ✅ [link](https://github.com/sinai-dev/UnityExplorer/releases/latest/download/UnityExplorer.Standalone.Il2Cpp.zip) | ✅ [link](https://github.com/sinai-dev/UnityExplorer/releases/latest/download/UnityExplorer.Standalone.Mono.zip) |

 ### Known issues
-* Issues with UnityEngine types in some 2020+ games - this is an issue with Unhollower, nothing I can do about it myself at the moment.
 * Any `MissingMethodException` or `NotSupportedException`: please report the issue and provide a copy of your mod loader log and/or Unity log.
 * The C# console may unexpectedly produce a GC Mark Overflow crash when calling certain outside methods.
 Not clear yet what is causing this, but it's being looked into.
 * In IL2CPP, some IEnumerable and IDictionary types may fail enumeration.
 Waiting for the Unhollower rewrite to address this any further.